MaxLeap/Docs/en/Android/Guide/CloudConfig.md

 });
 ```

-## Track Parameter Change
+## Observe Parameter Change
-After the track is added and any Activity started or resumed, application will check if there is any update through all cloud parameters trackd.
+After the observer is added and any Activity started or resumed, application will check if there is any update through all cloud parameters observed.
 Relative logic will be performed if so.
-Before adding track, you need to add following code in `onResume()` of Activity to ensure the cloud parameter synchronization:
+Before adding observer, you need to add following code in `onResume()` in Activity to ensure the cloud parameter synchronization:

 ```java